githubnotes/notes/EMC/report.md

 Made a optimization, made the montor and task scanner sepelty, and Monsly I was debuging.
 Basicly, made current code can pass old MeteringVTFs.

+7/31
+Don't have too much update.
+In the next couple of days, will do debug mostly.

 Stand UP: https://Dell.zoom.us/j/5522588246

 15621